Charlie-Lima-Bean/rcrypt/readme.md

 - clevis-luks-bind
     - is not happy if you bind multiple drives. seems odd, idk.

+# "threat model"
+- The usual tpm caveats.
+This is fundamentally less secure than prompting for passkeys, but lazier.
+- Secureboot will complicate things if your primary boot drive fails, and you need to boot off of a backup drive's bootloader.
+Could explore duping bootloader partition UUIDs, since pausing it will shuffle PCR 7

 # Usage - all requires sudo - the only proxmox default user is root anyways (:
 Boot Drive procedure:
 1) prereqs
 2) gen-key <keyname>
 - Generates a random key and seals it against the tpm2
-    - @TODO make the registers configurable.
-For now, just edit the script
 - `./gen-key.sh keyname`
 3) init-boot <src> <dest>
 - Clones the partitions of src to dest, and adds dest2 to the proxmox-boot-tool
 - This is based on the default proxmox partitioning
 - ie, you shose sda in the proxmox installer, and would like to add sdb
+- If proxomox-boot-tool complains about filesystem type, just run this again.
 - `./init-boot.sh /dev/sda /dev/sdb`
-4) init-crypt-root <PARTITION to encrypt> <name of volume when mounted> <keyname to use>
+4) init-crypt-root <device to encrypt> <name of volume when mounted> <keyname to use>
-- Overwrites the given partition with a luks volume
+- Overwrites the partition 3 with a luks volume
 - Will prompt for a passkey first.
 This is a fallback if auto mounting fails.
 - Will automatically add keyname second
 - Will mount new luks volume and add it to btrfs root filesystem
-- `./init-crypt-root.sh /dev/sdb3 luksvolname keyname`
+- `./init-crypt-root.sh /dev/sdb luksvolname keyname`
 5) push-initramfs.sh
 - pushes required hooks / scripts to initramfs-tools
 - pushes rtab and keyhashes to initramfs-tools